tufts-ml-courses/comp137-dnn-20f-assignments/README.md

 conda activate dnn
 ```

-Inside the environment you can install `pytorch` by
+Inside the environment you can install `tensorflow` by
 ```
-conda install pytorch torchvision -c pytorch
+conda install tensorflow==2.3
 ```

 You also need to install `jupyter notebook`, which can be installed by Anaconda.